Control-Data Separation and Logical Condition Propagation for Efficient Inference on Probabilistic Programs: The Language and pCFGs

 \begin{mydefinition} Let $X$ be a measurable space.
 The set of probability distributions over $X$ is denoted by $\dist(X)$.
 The set of \emph{subprobability distributions} $\mu$ over $X$---for which $\mu(X)$ is required to be $\le 1$ rather than $=1$---is denoted by $\subdist(X)$.
-We equip both $\dist(X)$ and $\subdist(X)$ with suitable $\sigma$-algebras given by~\citet{Giry82}.
-For a distribution $\mu$, its support is denoted by $\mathsf{supp}(\mu)$.
-The Dirac distribution at $x\in X$ is denoted by $\delta_{x}$. \end{mydefinition}
+We equip both $\dist(X)$ and $\subdist(X)$ with suitable $\sigma$-algebras given by~\cite{Giry82}.

+The set $\subdist(X)$ comes with a natural order $\le$ defined as follows: $\mu\le \nu$ if $\mu(U)\le \nu(U)$ (in $\R$) for each measurable subset $U$.
+The set $\subdist(X)$ is an $\omega$-cpo with respect to $\le$; its bottom element is given by the \emph{zero distribution} (assigning $0$ to every measurable subset).
+The $\omega$-cpo structure is inherited by function spaces of the form $(\subdist(X))^{A}$, where $A$ is an arbitrary set, where the order is defined pointwise.
+Note that this order becomes trivial in $\dist(X)$ due to the normalization condition.